 Age is Just a Number

 The age of a website plays little role in its popularity.
 As a general rule of thumb, SEO experts will say that it takes two years for a site to gain good search placement, but beyond that, how long a website has been around doesn’t necessarily increase its performance.
 Based on their registered domains, look at how long the top 10 barbecue & grilling websites have existed.
-Please remember that the domain registrations do not necessarily reflect when the site was officially launched.
+Please remember that the domain registrations did not necessarily reflect when the site was officially launched.

 |Website||Domain Registration Date|